 The Infraredx near-infrared (NIR) imaging system was developed to identify lipid core plaques of interest (LCPs) in coronary arteries.
-The LCP detection algorithm for this system was developed from data collected in autopsy hearts in an ex vivo study.
+The LCP detection algorithm for this system was developed from data collected in autopsy hearts in an ex vivo study (CDEV3).
 In parallel, NIR measurements of coronary arteries were collected in vivo in a clinical pivotal study (SPECTACL).
 The ex vivo study prospectively assessed the accuracy of the NIR readings compared to histology, while the clinical study prospectively assessed the equivalence of the in vivo and ex vivo measurements.
+Later a prospective in vivo clinical outcomes study (LRP Study) was performed to prospectively assess the ability of NIR readings to identify patients and vessel segments at risk of major adverse cardiac events (MACE).

-17.2.1 Ex Vivo Study
+17.2.1 Ex Vivo Study (CDEV3)